SuboptimalEng/slime-sim-webgpu/README.md

 # 🦠 Slime Sim WebGPU

-This repository contains the code for my slime mold simulation.
-I made it to learn more about WebGPU and compute shaders.
+I made this slime mold simulation to learn more about WebGPU and compute shaders.
 It's essentially a recreation of Sebastian Lague's coding adventure (albiet with fewer features).

 Here's a 45-second demo on [Twitter](https://x.com/SuboptimalEng/status/1873425520106582229),